geminiKim/minimem/README.md

 # Minimem

-Minimem is a repository of inmemory developed based on golang.
+Minimem is a repository of inmemory developed written in golang.

 Uses minimal memory and has optimal concurrency performance.